thunder/thunder_schema/documentation.md

       myCustomField: String
     }

 This declares the fields, that will be available through the API.
-Since it is a node content type, it will have an URL and should implement the Page interface.
+Since it is a node content type, it will have a URL and should implement the Page interface.
 This makes it possible to be requested with the page() query.

-We have implemented an automatic type resolver for page types, that creates a GraphQL type from bundle names.
+We have implemented an automatic type resolver for Page types, that creates a GraphQL type from bundle names.
 It CamelCases the words separated by underscores and then removes the underscore.
 If you create a node content type - or taxonomy vocabulary - called my_content_type, we will automatically create the MyContentType GraphQL type for you.